nguy/artview/SCRIPTS.md

 ## radar_and_grid

-Open a radar and/or a grid file for visulization.
+Open a radar and/or a grid file for visualization.
 ![radar_and_grid](examples/radar_and_grid.png)

 ## compare_fields